How to have your will witnessed remotely by video18 Mar 2021 | Katie de Swarte

 If you have any concerns that you or a loved one are being pressurised to make a Will you’re not happy about, contact us urgently for advice.
-Our team can advice on contesting a will and what facts need to be present in order to bring a claim.
+Our contesting a will solicitors team can advise on will disputes and what facts need to be present in order to bring a claim.

 How long will video witnessing last?

-The formal amendment allowing video witnessing is intended to be temporary, but for as long as it is required.
-Government has said that it may last until 31 January 2022, but it really depends on what course the pandemic takes.
+The formal amendment allowing video witnessing is intended to be temporary but for as long as it is required.
+The government has said that it may last until 31 January 2022, but it really depends on what course the pandemic takes.

 When the rules change, we will report it here.

 To speak to a member of our wills team please fill in an online form.

 Contact us today